leBluem/ac_tools_cmd/readme.md

  - changes everything different to that ^ , also textures if newer than KN5
  - batch file for that: "kn52_fbxini_only.cmd"
  - -export (or -e), will only export .fbx.ini from a KN5
- - -d param, delete objects from kn5, Mhesfilter: "material:mat?,meshX"
+ - -d param, delete objects from kn5, param=meshfilter, ie: "meshX, material:mat?"
- - -s, delete all AC_START/... objects
+ - -s, delete all AC_START?/AC_PIT?/AC_TIME?/AC_HOTLAP?/AC_AB_START?/AC_AB_FINISH?/AC_OPEN_FINISH? objects
  - -x exit after operations

 ### KN5Join